Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		For example, we can create an IAM policy that allows users to terminate an instance but denies the action if the instance has the tag environment-production.

 +	####	Step 2.
 Choosing an Amazon Machine Image

+	An AMI is required when launching an EC2 instance.
+The AMI has three main components.
+They are as follows:

+	+	**Templates for the root volumes** of the instance contain:
+		+	Operating System (OS)
+		+	Application servers
+		+	Application

+	+	**Launch permissions** control which AWS accounts can use the AMI.

+	+	**Block device mapping** specifies the volumes to attach to the instance (if any) when it is launched.